eigr/spawn/docs/protocol.md

 This is done through a post request to the Proxy at the `/system/:name/actors/:actor_name/invoke` endpoint.

-A user function that wants to call actors in Proxy Spawn must proceed by making a POST request as the follow:
+A user function that wants to call Actors in Proxy Spawn must proceed by making a POST request as the follow:

 ```
 POST /system/:name/actors/:actor_name/invoke HTTP 1.1